hartleylabnyu/valenced_learning_rates/README.md

-# Valence biases in reinforcement learning adapt to environmental structure across age
+# Flexibility in valenced reinforcement learning computations across development
 Tasks, data, and analysis code for: *Flexibility in valenced learning rates across development*

 We collected data from 154 participants on two tasks: a novel reinforcement learning task